KoppiSs/ESP32-IAQ-Weather-Monitor/README.md

 ## ⚙️ How to Build & Flash

 1. Clone this repository.
-2. Uncomment the WiFi credentials template at the top of weather.cpp.
+2. Uncomment the Wi-Fi credentials template at the top of weather.cpp.
 Remember to remove the #include "secrets.h" line too.
 3. Add your 2.4GHz Wi-Fi credentials to the template.
 4. Build and upload using PlatformIO.